jcdevguru/quick-js-compare/README.md

 ### Scalars

-Quick Object Compare will handle scalar types (i.e., data stores with only one value, such as `number`, `boolean`, or `string`).
+Quick JS Compare will handle scalar types (i.e., data stores with only one value, such as `number`, `boolean`, or `string`).
 A simple use case shows its default behavior (no options):

 ```js
 const value1 = 'hello';